joey-qytyku/OS-90-i386/docs/Memory.md

 ## Programming Advice

-The memory manager should normally be transparent to userspace programmers.
-For kernel mode software, memory can only be controlled using direct memory calls.
-The block size can by dynamically recieved by drivers.

-### Functions Supported

-* Allocating
-* Getting the address
-* Deleting
-* Resizing (+/-)

 ## Virtual Memory

 Swap files are supported.
 It is supposed to be present on the root directory of the boot disk and named SWAP.000.
 This file must be a 4K multiple in size.